forus-labs/forui/CONTRIBUTING.md

 # Contributing to Forui

-Before submitting a Pull Request (PR), please create an issue to discuss the proposed changes.
+Before starting work on a pull request, please check if a similar issue already exists, or create one to discuss the proposed changes.

 This helps to:

 * Ensure that the proposed changes align with the project's goals and direction.
 * Avoid duplicate efforts by informing other contributors about ongoing work.
 * Provide a platform for maintainers and the community to offer feedback and suggestions.

-Creating an issue first can save time and effort by identifying potential problems early in the development process.
+Doing so saves time and effort by identifying potential problems early in the development process.

 ## Design Guidelines